Discourse

 Discourse is a generalization of the notion of a conversation to any form of communication.
 Discourse is a major topic in social theory, with work spanning fields such as sociology, anthropology, continental philosophy, and discourse analysis.
-Following pioneering work by Michel Foucault, these fields view discourse as a system of thought, knowledge, or communication that constructs our experience of the world.
+Following work by Michel Foucault, these fields view discourse as a system of thought, knowledge, or communication that constructs our world experience.
 Since control of discourse amounts to control of how the world is perceived, social theory often studies discourse as a window into power.
-Within theoretical linguistics, discourse is understood more narrowly as linguistic information exchange and was one of the major motivations for the framework of dynamic semantics, in which expressions' denotations are equated with their ability to update a discourse context.
+Within theoretical linguistics, discourse is understood more narrowly as linguistic information exchange and was one of the major motivations for the framework of dynamic semantics.
+In these expressions, denotations are equated with their ability to update a discourse context.

 Social theory

 In the humanities and social sciences, discourse describes a formal way of thinking that can be expressed through language.
 Discourse is a social boundary that defines what statements can be said about a topic.
-Many definitions of discourse are largely derived from the work of French philosopher Michel Foucault.
+Many definitions of discourse are primarily derived from the work of French philosopher Michel Foucault.
 In sociology, discourse is defined as "any practice (found in a wide range of forms) by which individuals imbue reality with meaning".

 Political science sees discourse as closely linked to politics and policy making.
 Likewise, different theories among various disciplines understand discourse as linked to power and state, insofar as the control of discourses is understood as a hold on reality itself (e.g. if a state controls the media, they control the "truth").
 In essence, discourse is inescapable, since any use of language will have an effect on individual perspectives.
 In other words, the chosen discourse provides the vocabulary, expressions, or style needed to communicate.
 For example, two notably distinct discourses can be used about various guerrilla movements, describing them either as "freedom fighters" or "terrorists".

 In psychology, discourses are embedded in different rhetorical genres and meta-genres that constrain and enable them—language talking about language.
 This is exemplified in the APA's Diagnostic and Statistical Manual of Mental Disorders, which tells of the terms that have to be used in speaking about mental health, thereby mediating meanings and dictating practices of professionals in psychology and psychiatry.